 Bachelor of Science in Health Care Management

-The Albertus Magnus College B.S. in Health Care Management program is designed for students looking for positions in a variety of industries that are impacted by the healthcare field.
+The Albertus Magnus College B.S. in Health Care Management program in the Tagliatela School of Business and Leadership is designed for students looking for positions in a variety of industries that are impacted by the healthcare field.
 Our HCM Program provides a base of knowledge and experiences that enable our graduates to be business leaders in a service sector industry with a particular focus on healthcare-related applications.
 A health care management degree will enable a student to have flexible career options, excellent advancement and earning potential, and the opportunity to do mission-driven work for a lifetime.

 Why Study Health Care at Albertus?

 Healthcare is, quite simply, the fastest growing job sector in the country.
 The Affordable Care Act only increases the demand for individuals who are taught the business side of healthcare.
 A degree in health management will allow you to pursue a career that suits your individual interests and skills.
 Graduates will have employment options all over the nation and the world in many different settings,including:

 - Emergency preparedness organizations

 - Hospitals and integrated health care systems

 - Long term and extended care and health insurance companies

 - Physician management organizations

 The U.S. Bureau of Labor Statistics reports that the median health services manager salary in 2015 was $94,500 compared to $36,200 for all other manager occupations.
 And in Connecticut, it’s even higher where the mean wage for health services managers was $126,000 in 2015!